 Besides and along with Pope Gregory II. and Gregory III. and the Patriarch Germanus of Constantinople, John of Damascus belonged to the first and most powerful defenders of images.
 Theophanes (l.c. p.
 629) says of him: "Then (729) lived at Damascus, John Chrysorrhoas, the son of Mansur, priest and monk, distinguished for holiness and knowledge. . . .
 In union with the bishops of the whole East, he pronounced anathema on the Emperor Leo."
 This account is very summary, for, at the outbreak of the controversy on images, John was not yet either priest or monk, but he occupied then one of the highest offices of State with the Caliph who ruled over Syria.
-At the news of the transactions in Constantinople, he prepared three discourses in defence of the images (λόγοι ἀπολογητικοί), the first at the very beginning of the controversy, when it might still be hoped that the Emperor would be brought by reason to a change in his conduct; the other two after the deposition of the Patriarch Germanus.
-His ancient biography relates that the Emperor Leo, in order to revenge himself on John, got up and caused to be sent to the Caliph a false letter, in which John invited him to surprise the city of Damascus.
-Not suspecting the deception, the Caliph caused the right hand of the supposed traitor to be hewn off; but, at the intercession of Mary, the piece which had been cut off grew on again during the night, and the Caliph, astonished at this, asked forgiveness of the saint,
+At the news of the transactions in Constantinople, he prepared three discourses in defence of the images (λόγοι ἀπολογητικοί), the first at the very beginning of the controversy, when it might still be hoped that the Emperor would be brought by reason to a change in his conduct; the other two after the deposition of the Patriarch Germanus.2 His ancient biography relates that the Emperor Leo, in order to revenge himself on John, got up and caused to be sent to the Caliph a false letter, in which John invited him to surprise the city of Damascus.
+Not suspecting the deception, the Caliph caused the right hand of the supposed traitor to be hewn off; but, at the intercession of Mary, the piece which had been cut off grew on again during the night, and the Caliph, astonished at this, asked forgiveness of the saint, and wished to appoint him again to his high office.
+But John preferred to become a monk, and withdrew to Palestine, into the Laura of S. Sabas.1 That he did the latter is beyond doubt.

-Extracts from these three discourses are given by Schröckh, Kirchengesch.
+2 Extracts from these three discourses are given by Schröckh, Kirchengesch.
 Bd. xx.
 S. 537 ff., and Neander, Kirchengesch.
 Bd. iii.
 S. 290 ff.

-&lt;sup>1 Pagi, ad ann.
+1 Pagi, ad ann.
 730, 11, 12; Walch, l.c.
 S. 262.
 The latter properly remarks that this happens, not as Pagi assumes, in the year 730, but in 732.
-The witnesses of this separation are the Popes Hadrian I. and Nicolas I., from whose letters Pagi adduces the passages relating to the subject verbally.
+The witnesses of this separation are the Popes Hadrian 1. and Nicolas 1., from whose letters Pagi adduces the passages relating to the subject verbally.